MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 | limit 10
 ```

 Once you have the data, you can delve deeper and create graphs or visualizations.
-Here are some additional examples of AzureDiagnostics queries that can be utilized:
+Here are some additional examples of [KQL](/kusto/query/) queries that can be utilized:

 #### Matched/Blocked requests by IP